ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

         * `rival` - describes other components fulfilling a similar function
     * MAY contain a text field `background` that gives academic information
-    * SHOULD contain a text field `context` that describes occurences and prevalence of the control if the method describes a concrete UI component.
+    * SHOULD contain a text field `context` that describes occurences and prevalences of the control if the method describes a concrete UI component.
       If the method represents an abstract node in the in the Kitchen Sink taxonomy it MUST NOT contain a `context` field.
     * MAY contain a text field `featurewiki` that contains links to relevant articles in the feature wiki.
+    * MUST contain a field 'javascript' if the method represents an UI component and the implementation of the component uses a javascript library other than jquery or if the component is not yet implemented but a javascript lib other than jquery is planned to be used, where the field contains the names and versions of all said javascript libraries
     * MAY contain a field `rules` that contains one or more than one of the following fields `usage`, `interaction`, `wording`, `style`, `ordering`, `responsiveness`, `accessibility` and `accessibility, where